Are you finding it difficult to attract buyers despite changing your SEO strategy?

 What Is A Landing Page?

 Before we get into the nitty-gritty of designing an effective landing page, you must know what it’s about.
-Simply put, a landing page is a crucial website architecture that helps attract customers to increase sales.
+A landing page is a crucial website architecture that helps attract customers to increase sales.

 SEO professionals design the landing page based on the company’s business model with the primary purpose of converting site visitors.
-It can be any page of your choice, provided you meet the criteria mentioned above.
+It can be any page of your choice, provided you meet the aforementioned criteria.

 In some cases, web designers create a stand-alone landing page, depending on the marketing campaign or product.

 Towards the end of the last section, we spoke about how people can use any suitable page as a landing page.
 Some pages work better than others, so how will you decide?

 You must note that visitors often confuse landing and other pages, negatively impacting the business.
 The site design must account for two things: how easily the target audience finds the landing page and its relevance.

 Now, the basic difference between finding a landing page or a home page is consumer experience.
 For example, visitors can locate the former by searching for the right keywords or higher-ranked search engine results — both organic means.